zilehuda/bnpl-frontend/README.md

 ### Trade-off
-- Right now, afte adding a new plan, we have to refresh to show it on table.
+- Right now, after adding a new plan, we have to refresh to show it on table.